w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 throughput of the entire network by completing the backing and inclusion steps for different blocks at the same time.
 Asynchronous backing does not just allow for pipelining within a single pipe (or core).
 It lays the foundation for a large number of pipes (~10 cores) to run for the same parachain at the same time.
-In that way we have two distinct new forms of parallel computation: pipelining and multiple pipes.
+In that way we have two distinct new forms of parallel computation: having one block backed and one included simultaneously using one core, and having having `n` blocks backed and `n` blocks included simultaneously using `n` cores.

 ### Contextual Execution